Biden rallies public to pressure Republicans on virus aid - The Boston Globe

 “That will help unify our party,” McConnell said.
 “I don’t think many Republicans are going to be for very many of the things that are coming out of this administration.”

-Biden has countered that going too small with the coronavirus package would be far riskier than going too big.
+Asked as he left the White House about McConnell's comment, Biden said, “It may unify Republicans, but it will hurt America badly."

-Psaki said, “I’m not sure what numbers Senator McConnell is looking at, but the American people have been clear what they’re looking for."
+Biden has said that going too small with the coronavirus package would be far riskier than going too big.

-For Tuesday night's town hall, Biden was to take questions from a small audience of Democrats, Republicans and independents invited for a small, socially distant gathering at Milwaukee's historic Pabst Theater.
+Psaki said, “I’m not sure what numbers Sen. McConnell is looking at, but the American people have been clear what they’re looking for."

 Biden has mostly stayed close to the White House since taking office nearly a month ago, leaving the D.C. area only for weekend trips to his Delaware home and the Camp David presidential retreat in the Catoctin Mountains in Maryland.
 In addition to his visit to Milwaukee, Biden is to travel to Michigan on Thursday to visit a Pfizer vaccine manufacturing facility.